microsoft/mu_plus/UefiTestingPkg/Readme.md

 should be capped, etc.

 ### SMMPagingAudit
-Audit tool creates a human readable description of the SMM page tables.
+Audit tool creates a human readable description of the SMM page tables and memory environment.
 #### App
 UEFI shell application collects information from SMM and writes it to files.
 #### SMM